samvera-labs/samvera-nesting_indexer/README.md

 The [`./spec/features/reindex_pid_and_descendants_spec.rb`](spec/features/reindex_pid_and_descendants_spec.rb) contains examples of behavior.

 **NOTE: These guards to prevent indexing cyclic graphs do not prevent the underlying preservation document from creating its own cyclic graph.**

+## TODO

+- [ ] Incorporate additional logging
+- [ ] Build methods to allow for fanning out the reindexing.
+At present, when we reindex a node and its "children", we run that entire process within a single context.
+Likewise, we run a single process when reindexing EVERYTHING.
+- [ ] Promote from [samvera-labs](https://github.com/samvera-labs) to [samvera](https://github.com/samvera) via the [promotion process](http://samvera-labs.github.io/promotion.html).
+- [ ] Write adapter method to assist in guarding against self-ancestry.
+We could probably expose a base adapter that has the method through use of the other adapter methods.